Ways to setup forward lookup for Google and facebook in Zscaler & rest should be done via local DNS of company ?

 DNS inclusion and exclusion working Overview?

-- DNS inclusion and exclusion can also be used to enforce compliance with organizational policies.
-For example, an organization might have a policy that prohibits access to social media sites, and can use DNS exclusion to block access to those sites for all users.
+The DNS inclusion and exclusion feature can also help organizations enforce compliance with their policies.
+For instance, an organization might have a policy that prohibits access to social media sites, and can use DNS exclusion to block such sites for all users.

 Below is example to understand it better